-Lord Of The Rings: Hobbiton Inhabited By Sheep!
-(With Images)
+Lord of the Rings: Hobbiton Inhabited by Sheep!

 Well, you could say the sheep have been there longer than Hobbiton itself.
 Alexander Farm, the site of "Hobbiton" in the Lord of the Rings movies, is actually an active sheep and cow farm.